jsapede/ohmigo-ha-pelletstove/README.md

 ## Target temperature of the stove

-to facilitate modifications we introduce in HA an input number that is equalt to the target temperature of the stove (i.e. 21°C in our example) :
+to facilitate modifications we introduce in HA an input number that is equalt to the STT target temperature of the stove (i.e. 21°C in our example) :

 so if we decide to change the basic setting of the stove we only have this value to change manually for everything continue to works normally.

 ## temperature correction offset

-for "on the fly" changing the target temperature we need to implement a correction offset on the room temperature sensor in the form of a "input number" helper : `input_number.correction_sonde_poele`
+for "on the fly" changing the target temperature we need to implement a correction offset on the room temperature sensor (we earlier named WTC) in the form of a "input number" helper : `input_number.correction_sonde_poele`

 For example :

-as said, the stove is working with its own target temperature we set a 21°C.
+as said, the stove is working with its own target temperature we set a 21°C :

-if we want a lower target we have to tell sthe stove that it reaches its own target earlier, so if we want 20°C inbstead of 21°C we have to increase the value of the temperature sensor `sensor.capteur_salle_a_manger_temperature` with an offset `input_number.correction_sonde_poele`witch is set at the difference between the stove target temperature (21°C) and our real own target temperature (20°C)
+if we want a lower real target temperzature (RTT) we have to tell sthe stove that it reaches its own target earlier, so if we want 20°C instead of 21°C we have to increase the value of the temperature sensor `sensor.capteur_salle_a_manger_temperature` with an offset `input_number.correction_sonde_poele`witch is set at the difference between the stove target temperature (21°C) and our real own target temperature (20°C) :

+`input_number.correction_sonde_poele` = (STT - RTT) = 21°C - 20°C = 1°C

+ohmigo Temperature value will be : `sensor.capteur_salle_a_manger_temperature` + `input_number.correction_sonde_poele`

 so each time we will change the target temperature on the climate, we will have to change this offset. this is done with an automation and a script described later in ths document.

 ### fake startup switch / stratup boolean (for future use)